Bonga50/PROG7312_POE_LibraryApp/README.md

 ## About

 This is a web application built from with ASP.NET to help Librarians learn about the Dewey Decimal System.
-Here is a video link to show case how its used for Part1. https://youtu.be/CWr4XtF1vEI Here is a video link to show case how its used for Part2. https://youtu.be/CISG__ucsuQ
+Here is a video link to show case how its used for Part1. https://youtu.be/CWr4XtF1vEI
+Here is a video link to show case how its used for Part2. https://youtu.be/CISG__ucsuQ
+Here is a video link to show case how its used for Part3.https://youtu.be/Y9ptw8ff8t4

 ## Features

 - Replacing Books: Allows the user to sort call numbers and learn more abot the dewey decimal system.It starts with 3 call numbers and increments to 10 to ease the user in to learing the system.
 - Identifying areas: Allows user to match columns of call numbers and descriptions.
 It alternates between matching call numbers with descriptions and descriptions with call numbers.
-- Feature 3: Coming soon...
+- Finding call numbers: Allows user to find the higher level call numbers of a selected random call number.

 ## Getting Started